'Our little girl': Family tribute to teen homicide victim - urge people to come forward

 WARNING: Contains content some people may find upsetting

-Heart-broken family members of Ariki Rigby have made a moving tribute to the slain teen - as well as urging anyone with information to speak out.
+Heartbroken members of Ariki Rigby's family have made a moving tribute to the slain teen - as well as urging anyone with information to speak out.

-Police confirmed on Tuesday that the body of a woman found in a car which had been torched in the Riverside Road Recreational Reserve's gravel carpark was that of the 18-year-old.
+Police confirmed on Tuesday that the body of a woman found in a car which had been torched at the Riverside Road Recreational Reserve's gravel car park was that of the 18-year-old.

 Officers were first alerted to the wreck nine days ago.
 But they did not realise that burned remains inside it were those of a human; instead believing they were of an animal.